THE PARISH IS REOPENING!

 Dear Parishioners and Friends of Saint Benedict Parish:

 In early June the provincial government granted permission for churches to resume services in their churches and gathering places at 30%.
 For Saint Benedict Parish, the resumption of weekend Masses will begin this weekend, June 27th and 28th with our usual Mass times of Saturdays at 5:00 pm and Sundays at 9:00 am and 11:00 am.
-The Sacrament of Reconciliation (Confessions) will take place AFTER the 5:00 pm Mass on Saturdays until the last penitent has finished receiving the sacrament.
+The Sacrament of Reconciliation (Confessions) will be by appointment or on Tuesday evenings after 7:00 p.m. mass at Holy Rosary Church.

 Since we use the gymnasium of Our Lady of Fatima Catholic Elementary School as our “church”, we must implement the same protocols that are in effect in the Diocese of Hamilton, as mandated by Bishop Crosby and the diocesan committee charged with ensuring safe reopening of our parishes.
 Hence we can only accommodate under a hundred people due to the 30% factor and social distancing MUST be incorporated into this number.
 Since we are excused from our Sunday obligation requirement while we are in this pandemic, I would suggest that you consider a weekday Mass at Holy Rosary Parish in downtown Milton, as your one Mass in the week that you will attend.
 Saint Benedict is unable, at this time, to celebrate daily Mass from Tuesday through Friday.
 However, Holy Rosary Parish offers Mass on Tuesday – Thursday at 9:00 am and 7:00 pm and Fridays at 9:00 am.